LightFTSO/flare-node-proxy/README.md

 ## Description

 This app works as a proxy with public Flare API providers in mind.
-It includes a middleware that blocks requests to the PriceSubmitter contract by default.
+It includes a middleware that blocks transactions to the PriceSubmitter contract by default.
-It doesn't modify, record, or do anything with the request other than rejecting requests to the PriceSubmitter contract (**0x1000000000000000000000000000000000000003**).
+It doesn't modify, record, or do anything with the request other than rejecting transactions to the PriceSubmitter contract (**0x1000000000000000000000000000000000000003**).

 It uses GoFiber's Proxy to forward requests to the specified endpoint, the requests should get there intact, and come back intact too.
-And it also uses [goccy/go-json](https://github.com/goccy/go-json) to make JSON marshalling/unmarshalling faster
+And it also uses [goccy/go-json](https://github.com/goccy/go-json) to make JSON marshalling/unmarshalling faster.

 ## TODO
 * Handle proxy to websockets
+* Implement whitelisting of preapproved addresses, with optional expiration dates
 * Implement better logging (maybe it's not needed?)